blake-mealey/mantle-docs/docs/configuration.md

 # Configuration

-By default, Rocat looks for a project's configuration in a `rocat.yml` file but you can optionally point Rocat to any YAML file.
+By default, Mantle looks for a project's configuration in a `mantle.yml` file but you can optionally point Mantle to any YAML file.

 ## Reference